City of Launceston

 - A smaller percentage of local workers qualified in the field of Agriculture, Environmental and Related Studies (1.6% compared to 2.4%)

-The largest changes in fields of qualifications of the workforce in the City of Launceston between 2011 and 2016 were:
+The largest changes in fields of qualifications of the total workforce in City of Launceston between 2011 and 2016 were: